Needs Take Shape Through Commitment and Focus

 Great Teams Always Reach Commitment

 Great teams are committed to, well, commitment!
 In other words, high-trust teams know there will be important commitments that need to be made to achieve their goals.
-That shared accountability is the foundation for many thriving teams, and it’s rooted in the resilience and desire to go the extra mile for each other to reach those goals.
+That shared responsibility is the foundation for many thriving teams, and it’s rooted in the resilience and desire to go the extra mile for each other to reach those goals.

 Great Teams Are Focused